-Boiling them for only a couple minutes ensures that they will be cooked through, but still crisp and vibrant green.
+Boiling them for only a couple minutes ensures that the asparagus will be cooked through, but still crisp and vibrant green.
 Asparagus should have a gentle crunch to them; they should not be mushy.

 A little lemon zest helps brighten the natural flavor of the asparagus, and the Parm and olive oil?
 Well, of course they make everything taste good.

-- 1 bunch of medium sized asparagus, about 1 lb
+- 1 bunch of medium sized asparagus, about 1 pound

-- 2 Tbsp of the most exquisite extra virgin olive oil
+- 2 tablespoons of the most exquisite extra virgin olive oil

-- 2 Tbsp freshly grated Parmesan cheese (omit if cooking vegan)
+- 2 tablespoons freshly grated Parmesan cheese (omit if cooking vegan)